bacanabeatriz/android_app_mountain_festival-2024/README.md

 # Festival App

-The Festival App is a mobile application developed for Android devices that provides information and features related to the festival event.
-The app aims to make it easy for users to access event details, schedule, volunteer opportunities, and other useful information, as well as manage their event tickets.
+The Festival App is webapp that provides information and features related to the festival event.
+The aims to make it easy for users to access event details, schedule, volunteer opportunities, and other useful information, as well as manage their event tickets.

 ## Features